occampos/Global_Happiness_Analysis/README.md

 *Relveant questuons include:*
 + What country-specific features are most commonly associated with higher levels of happiness?
 + Does a general upward trend in happiness exist?
++ Do nations experiencing an above average happiness likely to mantain its happiness?
-Is happiness globally correlated, or does it predominantly manifest at an individual country level?
++ Is happiness globally correlated, or does it predominantly manifest at an individual country level?
 + Can a nation experiencing unhappiness anticipate a progression towards greater happiness over time?
++ Has the pandemic in 2020 impacted the world consistenly?

 </details>

 <details>